NorSC/supervisor-search/_supervisors/dan-hodgson.md

 ---
 layout: supervisor
 title: Dan Hodgson
-available: false
+available: true
 available_msc: true
 email: dan.hodgson@northumbria.ac.uk
 office_hours: These vary by semester.
-I currently am working at home when plausible, but am available for meetings through Teams on those days, and on-campus on teaching days.
+My drop-in hours for Sem1 2022 are Tuesdays and Thursdays at 1.
+I will be in my office at other times, but will not be available when teaching.
+I can also be contacted by email (Teams messages are unreliable) and can arrange meetings, either on-campus or through Teams.
 research_group: Intelligent Systems Research Group
 research_themes:
   - Game Design and Development